gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add set methods for each of these properties.
 - Some convenience to configure binaries for a given component.

-## Allow library binaries to be used as input to other binaries
+## Story: Allow library binaries to be used as input to other binaries

 This story adds support for using another library component or binary as input to compile and/or link a given binary.
 Adding a library component or binary as input  makes the header files of that library available at compilation time, and the appropriate binaries available at link and runtime.